CPUjoker303/netlify2.0/content/posts/best-video-card-for-i9-9900k-i9-10980hk-i9-9900k-2021-updated.md

 </table>
 {{</html-code>}}

-The card base clock is 1670 MHz, and its gaming clock is 1815 MHz.
-The boost clock of the card is 1925 MHz.
+The GPU base clock is 1670 MHz, and its gaming clock is 1815 MHz.
+The boost clock of the video card is 1925 MHz.
 The memory type of the card is 8gb GDDR6 256 bit, and it comes with dual c-cooling technology.
 It has a tough metal backplate.
 The bios support of RX 5700 XT is dual UEFI.
-The power consumption of the card is 241watt, and the recommended power supply is a minimum of 600 watts and better will 650 watts.
+The power consumption of the card is 241 watt, and the recommended power supply is a minimum of 600 watts and better will 650 watts.
 For better performance, you must have 8 GB or 16 GB system memory on your pc.
 The video card is providing excellent performance.
 So the card is much pretty cool, and It will provide you excellent performance .

 {{<pros>}}